 The bigger, more stressful way to lie is to pretend you have a social life

 If you do this you don't want to come up with any elaborate fabrications, like inventing a fake group of friends and all the things you do with them.
 It's too difficult and draining to come up with convincing details, then keep them all consistent.
 It's better to massage the truth, lie by omission, and let people assume things.
 Use your best judgment when deciding which lies to use.
 Some won't work in every situation (e.g., if you live in a tiny town or are trying to fool your roommates):

-- Pretend you've got one or two busy or not-super-social friends who you occasionally see one-on-one - I'd say this is the second-best way to be deceptive, after fibbing about why you don't have friends.
+- Pretend you've got one or two busy or less-social friends who you only occasionally see one-on-one - I'd say this is the second-best way to be deceptive, after fibbing about why you don't have friends.
 You're saying you do have a social life, just a sparse one.

-- Pretend you've still got friends in your home city, who you see every now and then - Again, you're saying you have a life, just not in your current location.
+- Pretend you've still got friends back in your old city, who you only see when you visit - Again, you're saying you have a life, just not in your current location.

 - Imply a group you only see through your hobby is your social circle (e.g., if you train at a martial arts gym, but are only acquaintances at best with the other students, talk about them as if they're your mates, and that working out with them a few times a week is all the socializing you need).

 - Talk about older friends, or things you did with them, but speak as if you're still in touch.
 You're drawing on real experiences so you have way less to make up.

-- Tell people what you did on the weekend, by yourself, but let them assume you did it with other people (if they specifically ask who you went with, you can always matter-of-factly say you went on your own).
+- Tell people what you did on the weekend, by yourself, but let them assume you did it with someone (if they specifically ask who you went with, you can always matter-of-factly say you went on your own).